JakeSteam/blog-personal/_drafts/2025-11-23-android-game-reviews-dec25.md

 This is probably my least liked kind of monetisation, since it's not even possible to pay to remove the adverts.
 However, they are at least predictable.
 Additionally, with a run taking up to 10 minutes, they are infrequent.

 ### Tips

+It's just spelling words, there ares not many tips!
+I found Plays to be the most important element, so anything that increases those is worth buying.
+Then, anything that improves point earning.